xonsh/xonsh/docs/tutorial.rst

         errors=None
     )

-The captured object ``!()`` operator implements the non-blocking concept.
+The captured object ``!()`` operator allows for non-blocking execution.
-You can call the command, do tasks and read the output later:
+You can call a long-running command, intersperse other commands and read the captured output later:

 .. code-block:: xonshcon